Your Information And How We Use It

 7. Datasets accessed by the CCG

-GP Data and Secondary Uses Service (SUS) data (in-patient, out-patient and A&E) may be de-identified and linked so that it can be used to improve healthcare and development and monitor NHS performance.
+GP Data and Secondary Uses Service (SUS) data (in-patient, out-patient and A&E) may be de-identified and linked so that it can be used by us to improve healthcare and development and monitor NHS performance.
 Where data is used for these statistical purposes, stringent measures are taken to ensure individual patients cannot be identified.

 When analysing current health services and proposals for developing future services it is sometimes necessary to link separate individual datasets to be able to produce a comprehensive evaluation.
 This may involve linking primary care GP data with other data such as SUS data.
-In some cases there may also be a need to link local datasets which could include a range of acute-based services such as radiology, physiotherapy, audiology etc., as well as mental health and community-based services such as Improving Access to Psychological Therapies (IAPT), district nursing, podiatry etc. When carrying out this analysis, the linkage of these datasets is always done using a unique identifier that does not reveal a person’s identity, as the CCG does not have any access to patient identifiable data.
+In some cases there may also be a need to link local datasets which could include a range of acute-based services such as radiology, physiotherapy, audiology etc., as well as mental health and community-based services such as Improving Access to Psychological Therapies (IAPT), district nursing, podiatry etc. When carrying out this analysis, the linkage of these datasets is always done using a unique identifier that does not reveal a person’s identity, as the CCG does not have any access to patient identifiable data through this process.

 - NHS Arden & Greater East Midlands Commissioning Support Unit (AGEM CSU) and